alearecuest/ProyectoFinal_ELIO/docs/USER_GUIDE.md

 - **Main Content:** Dashboard, consultation forms, history
 - **Footer:** Legal, contact

-## How to Start a Consultation
+## Starting a Consultation

 1. On the dashboard, click "Start Consultation"
-2. Fill in the reason for consultation, age, and gender
+2. Fill in the required fields (reason for consultation, age, gender)
-3. Proceed through steps (intake, history, allergies, etc.), selecting applicable options
+3. Proceed through each step (e.g., antecedents, allergies, drugs, etc.)
+4. Select applicable options at each step
-4. Confirm and review AI-generated draft
+5. Confirm and review the AI-generated clinical summary

-## Multi-Step Flow
+## Multi-Step Workflow

-- Each step requests specific clinical details (e.g., antecedents, allergies, drugs)
+- Each step requests specific clinical information
-- Options are provided as checkboxes (see [Options Selector Guide](OPTIONS_SELECTOR_GUIDE.md))
+- Options are displayed as checkboxes
-- You may add additional notes per step
+- Additional notes can be added per step
-- Complete all steps for a full clinical summary
+- Complete all steps for a comprehensive summary

 ## Account and Security

-- Update your profile and password in the settings
+- Update profile and password in settings
-- Enable two-factor authentication (if available)
+- Enable two-factor authentication if available

 ## Best Practices

-- Be specific in consultation inputs
+- Provide specific information in consultation inputs
 - Review AI suggestions before confirming
 - Export history as needed

 ## Troubleshooting

-- Page issues: refresh, clear cache, try a different browser
+- Page issues: refresh, clear cache, or try a different browser
 - Login issues: check credentials, use "Forgot Password"
 - Consultation errors: retry or contact support